 Fees in the Attorney-Client Agreement

-Some fees outlined in the agreement may include:
+Some fees outlined in the agreement may include the following.

 This type of fee arrangement is often used in personal injury cases.
 The contingency fee also includes the percentage that the attorney receives if you win your case.